bhall2001/livecode-git-deploy-simple/README.md

 # Simple Livecode Git Deploy Script
 _Automatically deploy code using Livecode and Git._

+# STATE OF THE PROJECT

+This script is not funcitonal yet.
+Updates on progress will get posted here.

 ## Requirements

 * `git` and `rsync` are required on the server that's running the script